 We place great importance on improving children’s independent learning skills, as identified by the school, pupils and parents.
 These, we feel, can be achieved by remembering to be:

 - Hands on

-More information can be found on our REACH to learn page on this website.
+More information can be found on our REACH page on this website.

-Each area of the curriculum is lead by a subject leader who is responsible for monitoring the quality of teaching and learning for that subject, supporting colleagues with the professional knowledge and ensuring that there is continuity and and progression across the school.
+Each area of the curriculum is led by a subject leader who is responsible for monitoring the quality of teaching and learning for that subject, supporting colleagues with professional knowledge and ensuring that there is continuity and progression across the school.